t0asty/roblox-to-github-exporter/README.md

 ## 📜 License

-MIT — free to use and modify.
+Apache 2.0 — free to use and modify.

 ---